honeytrap/honeytrap-docs/docs/setup/index.md

 The easiest way to install HoneyTrap Server is by running the [docker-compose](/docs/setup/server/install-server/).
 This wil set up the necessary infrastructure, including:

-* Elastic Search: In order to, log and index all data sent to the HoneyTrap Server.
+* Elastic Search: In order to log and index all data sent to the HoneyTrap Server.
 * Kibana: In order to visualize the data stored in Elastic Search.
 * HoneyTrap (Server): For accepting requests forwarded by the HoneyTrap Agent.